The Basics of Lease Options and Purchase Sales

 The property might be encumbered by underlying loans that contain alienation clauses, giving the lender the right to accelerate the loan when the owner enters into such an agreement.
 You'll want to look into this.

 Sometimes sellers give the option money to their real estate agent as full payment of commission.
-Agents aren't always involved in the exercise of lease options or the fulfillment of lease purchase agreements and you'll probably still need a real estate lawyer even if you've retained real estate agent representation.
-Agents are not lawyers and they can't give you legal advice.
+Agents aren't always involved in the exercise of lease options or the fulfillment of lease-purchase agreements, and you'll probably still need a real estate lawyer even if you've retained real estate agent representation.
+Agents are not lawyers, and they can't give you legal advice.

 Obtain all the disclosures and do your due diligence just like you would with a regular sale.
 This means getting a home inspection, examining the title policy, getting an appraisal, and reading any and all seller disclosures.

-Lease Purchase Benefits for Both Sellers and Buyers
+Benefits for Both Sellers and Buyers

 Lease purchase agreements are commonly offered by owners of hard-to-sell properties.
 Think about it—the owner would sell it to a conventional buyer who would pay the seller cash if the property was a plum and easy to sell.